(Lakes Cave, Planitero & beyond)

 Smoked trout (top left), greek salad (bottom left) and grilled trout (right top/bottom).

 We had lunch at “Piges Tavern” (Ταβέρνα Πηγές), which is located next to a little bridge and a stream.
 You can see the waters run just 1m away from your table.
-This scenery certainly is very rewarding, but, just wait till your trout arrives on your table.
-As a starter, besides greek salad, we had smoked trout into lemon and olive oil mixture (λαδολέμονο), sprinkled with fresh parsley and onions.
+This scenery is very rewarding, but wait until your trout arrives at your table.
+As a starter, besides Greek salad, we had smoked trout in lemon and olive oil mixture (λαδολέμονο), sprinkled with fresh parsley and onions.
 The best trout I ever had… EVER.
 And then came the main course: fresh trout roasted on charcoal.
-Certainly, that was the culinary highlight of my visit in the area and a must for every visitor!
+Certainly, that was the culinary highlight of my visit to the area and a must for every visitor!

 Kleitoria